 If recent activity by the US Government is anything to go by, you’ll quickly realise that the world of cryptocurrency is anything but a bubble.
 In September alone, the US Government has introduced the Digital Commodity Exchange Act of 2020 and alongside that, the President of the US Federal Reserve has confirmed that work is actively underway to create a US central bank digital currency (CBDC).

 As activity gathers pace across the cryptocurrency landscape, now might be the time to consider investing in some cryptocurrency of your own.
 But where do you start?
 Here are five steps helping you get started with cryptocurrency:

 Step 1 – Do Your Homework And Learn The Lingo

-Cryptocurrency, despite all of the horror stories told in the legacy media, has lots going for it – and it’s important that you understand what the benefits are from the start.
+Cryptocurrency, despite all of the horror stories told in the legacy media, has lots going for it – and it’s important that you understand what the benefits of cryptocurrency are from the start.
 So here are some of the main ones to get you started:

 It provides a fairer finance system for all: Cryptocurrencies operate through something called a decentralized Peer-to-Peer Network.
 That might sound a little confusing at first, but what it means in Plain English is that when it comes to the buying and selling cryptocurrencies, there is no central authority, like a government, calling the shots.
 And what makes cryptocurrency even more appealing is that you don’t need a middleman – or a bank as they’ve become better known to us.
 Cryptocurrencies operate on the basis of Peer-to-Peer trading, meaning the currency leaves Person A (the seller) and goes directly to person B (the buyer).